CloverHealth/temple/docs/creating_templates.rst

 input about a project and then spin up a local directory with the project scaffolding.
 In order to learn more about how to make your own cookiecutter template, consult the `cookiecutter docs <https://cookiecutter.readthedocs.io/en/latest/>`_.

-After you have created a template and published it to Github, it will be displayed with ``temple ls`` and can also be used by ``temple setup``.
+After you have created a template and published it to Github or Gitlab, it will be displayed with ``temple ls`` and can also be used by ``temple setup``.
 There is no additional setup required.
-Make sure the description of your repo is filled in on Github, because that will be returned when users type ``temple ls -l``.
+Make sure the description of your repo is filled in, because that will be returned when users type ``temple ls -l``.

 Making Project Creation Seamless with Cookiecutter Hooks
 --------------------------------------------------------

-Once you have created a cookiecutter template and published it to Github, it will work with temple out of the box, but there are ways to make project setup even more seamless.
+Once you have created a cookiecutter template and published it, it will work with temple out of the box, but there are ways to make project setup even more seamless.

 For example, say a cookiecutter template has been created at git@github.com:user/cookiecutter-template.git.
 When the user calls